 Breakfast is served in the small breakfast room, elegantly decorated in classical shades of grey and looking onto the central courtyard.
 Besides a buffet of cereals, croissants and juices, there's a cooked menu to choose from; we particularly liked the French toast with fresh strawberries!
 You can also ask for eggs however you like, or some other style of cooked breakfast (small supplement), as well as bowls of fresh fruit.

-Otherwise there is 24-hour room service for drinks, and from 7am-7pm you can order light snacks.
-They don’t serve lunch or dinner, but the hotel manager has splendid suggestions for local restaurants, some of which are only a few doors away.
+The hotel manager also has splendid suggestions for local restaurants, some of which are only a few doors away.

 - Restaurants nearby